openaps/AndroidAPSdocs/docs/EN/Configuration/OpenHumans.md

 5. Read the given information about the Open Humans Uploader and terms of use carefully.
 6. Confirm by checking the box and click 'LOGIN'.
 7. Open Humans website will be opened.
 Login with your credentials.
-8. Decide whether you want to hide your AndroidAPS Uploader membership in your public Open Humans profile.
+8. Decide whether you want to hide your AAPS Uploader membership in your public Open Humans profile.
 9. Click button 'Authorize project'.

 ```{image} ../images/OHUploader2.png